officerdwn/officerdownOS/README.md

 credit to fdipilla for the base.

-My biggest prgramming dream, coming true.
+My biggest programming dream, coming true.
 Not much, but cool

 Dependencies